VHS Revival ranks the iconic quips that defined Hollywood’s most unlikely megastar.

-Like those movies, Total Recall is an ultra-violent action vehicle which expanded on Dick’s central concept of implanted memories to include intergalactic espionage and political conflict.
+Like those movies, Total Recall is an ultra-violent action thrill ride which expanded on Dick’s central concept of implanted memories to include intergalactic espionage and political conflict.
 Doug Quaid is an everyman with a mundane existence.
-His only shining light is an impossibly beautiful wife named Lori (Sharon Stone), who does everything in her power to prevent her husband from pursuing his dream of going to the violent red planet which he seems so hopelessly drawn to.
+His one shining light is the impossibly beautiful Lori (Sharon Stone), a seemingly dutiful wife who does everything in her power to prevent her husband from pursuing his dream of going to the violent red planet he seems so hopelessly drawn to.

 Of course, all is not as it seems, and when Quaid visits Rekall, a memory implant company who offer customers the vacation of a lifetime without ever leaving their headquarters, our hero’s brain is disturbed and his entire world begins to unravel in a cataclysm of murder and deceit.
-Central to those delusions is Lori, who tries to murder him when he discovers the truth about her – that she is a stranger hired by an agency to keep tabs on him, and not the woman who he pledged to spend the rest of his life with.
+Central to those delusions is Lori, who tries to murder him when he discovers the truth about her – that she is a stranger hired by an agency to keep tabs on him.

 After Quaid gets the drop on Lori, she attempts to manipulate his fabricated emotions, reminding him that the two of them are married before drawing an Uzi on her unsuspecting beau.
 Quaid is onto her scam however, and after putting a bullet in the bitch’s head he utters his immortal repost, using the kind of endearingly goofy monotone which made Arnie a superstar the world over.